This post will be published in the November 2016 issue of Doors & Hardware

 NFPA 101 includes similar language to the IBC, stating: “126.96.36.199.10.3* Egress door assemblies from individual living units and guest rooms of residential occupancies shall be permitted to be provided with devices, including automatic latching devices, that require not more than one additional releasing operation, provided that such device is operable from the inside without the use of a key or tool and is mounted at a height not exceeding 48 in.
 (1220 mm) above the finished floor.”
 NFPA 101’s occupancy classifications are slightly different from the IBC, but NFPA 101 defines a Residential occupancy as one that provides sleeping accommodations, except for occupancies associated with health care or detention and correctional use.
 This would include 1- and 2-family dwellings, lodging or rooming houses, hotels, motels, and dormitories, and apartment buildings.

 The accessibility standards that are most commonly used in the United States – ICC/ANSI A117.1 and the ADA Standards for Accessible Design, require hardware to be operable with no tight grasping, tight pinching, or twisting of the wrist, but do not require the latch(es) to be released with one operation.
-Some states and local jurisdictions have adopted requirements which DO require one releasing operation – even on dwelling units – so check the local codes for more information.
+Some states and local jurisdictions may have adopted requirements which DO require one releasing operation for egress – even on dwelling units – so check the local codes for more information.
 If a separate deadbolt or security device is not allowed, an interconnected lock or a mortise lock incorporating a deadbolt may be used, as long as turning the inside lever retracts both the latchbolt and the deadbolt.

 Because most dwelling-unit and sleeping-unit doors that open onto an interior corridor are fire door assemblies, the doors are typically required to be self-closing, with positive-latching hardware.
 For dormitory applications, automatic-closing devices that are actuated by smoke detection can be a good application.
 These openings may also require smoke gasketing to limit air infiltration to the maximum set by the code when tested in accordance with UL 1784.
 Thresholds are not usually required in order to maintain the fire rating, but are often used to limit sound transmission through the opening.
 All hardware installed on a fire door assembly, including hinges, locks, closers, protection plates, gasketing, thresholds, and viewers must be listed/labeled for that purpose.
 When retrofitting existing fire door assemblies for new hardware, job-site preparations and field modifications must comply with NFPA 80 – Standard for Fire Doors and Other Opening Protectives.